What is Reverse Positioning in Marketing? [With Examples]

 What Is Reverse Positioning?

-Reverse positioning is all about drawing customers to your brand, so they become more interested and appreciative of what your company offers based on its values and identity.
+This marketing strategy is all about drawing customers to the brand so they become more interested and appreciative of what the company offers.

 Key elements of reverse positioning include:

 - Establishing an emotional and value-based connection with customers